getFairAI/data-os/README.md

 * [Rough Proposal about ANS-108 with DataOS](https://a3yl723e5dcuvz4eoign6eacpmglz3sbpq542i7477m3mrlp3pga.arweave.net/BvC_62ToxUrnhHIM3xACewy87kF8O80j_P_ZtkVv28w).

 <p align="justify">
 With this project, we intend to make 2 proposals for DataOS implementations using as a base the Fair Protocol.
-The first proposal would be similar to the "Rough Proposal about ANS-108 with DataOS" and would consist of creating an application to render data more efficiently.
+The first proposal would be similar to the "<a href="https://a3yl723e5dcuvz4eoign6eacpmglz3sbpq542i7477m3mrlp3pga.arweave.net/BvC_62ToxUrnhHIM3xACewy87kF8O80j_P_ZtkVv28w">Rough Proposal about ANS-108 with DataOS</a>" and would consist of creating an application to render data more efficiently.
 Our second proposal would be using inferred models in a decentralised way to create web pages.
 </p>